 Note that all costs are shown in 2021 dollar values.
+TO BE FINALISED, add CAPEX

 Figure 6.1: Projected Operating and Capital Expenditure and Budget

 6.1.1 Financial sustainability in service delivery

 There are three key indicators for financial sustainability that have been considered in the analysis of the services provided by this asset category, these being long term life cycle costs/expenditures and medium term projected/budgeted expenditures over 5 and 10 years of the planning period.